EddyVerbruggen/nativescript-barcodescanner/README.md

   <uses-feature android:name="android.hardware.camera" android:required="false" />
 ```

-Add this to your /platforms/android/AndroidManifest.xml in /manifest/application:
+And this should go into your /platforms/android/AndroidManifest.xml in /manifest/application:

 ```xml
     <activity